janko/rodauth-omniauth/README.md

 ```

 > [!NOTE]
-> The request validation phase will call Rodauth's CSRF protection, so there is no need for gems like `omniauth-rails_csrf_protection`.
+> Rodauth's CSRF protection will be used for the request validation phase, so there is no need for gems like `omniauth-rails_csrf_protection`.

 ## Usage